-CAR CRASH ON ICY ROADS IN MINNESOTA
+CAR ACCIDENT ON ICY ROADS IN MINNESOTA

-In an earlier snowfall, on Thursday, a 75-year-old man from Park Rapids, Minn., was killed in a two-car crash on icy Hwy.
-71 in Hubbard County, in north-central Minnesota.
+In an earlier snowfall, on Thursday, a 75-year-old man from Park Rapids, Minn., was killed in a two-car crash on icy Highway 71 in Hubbard County, in north-central Minnesota.
 A Volkswagen Beetle was driving north on Hwy.
 71 south of County Road 44, in Guthrie Township, when it was hit by a southbound Subaru Legacy that had lost control on the slippery road, according to the State Patrol.
 The Subaru driver and her two passengers all suffered noncritical injuries.
 All four people involved in the crash were wearing seat belts and alcohol was not a factor, the patrol said.

 CAR ACCIDENT LAWYERS

 If you are injured in a MN car accident because the other driver was driving too fast on a snowy or icy road, please call us and speak with a lawyer for a free consultation.
 People should drive at a safe speed so as not to lose control of their car.
 Our attorneys have over 25 years’ experience representing hundreds of people in auto accident injury cases throughout Minnesota.
 We will advise you of your rights and make sure you receive the compensation you are entitled to.